-Use dry cleaning methods such as vacuum cleaners or vacuum extractors (portable industrial units, equipped with high-efficiency particulate filters or equivalent techniques), which do not disperse dust into the environment.
+Use dry cleaning methods such as vacuum cleaners or vacuum extractors (portable industrial units, equipped with highefficiency particulate filters or equivalent techniques), which do not disperse dust into the environment.
 Never use compressed air.

-Ensure that workers wear appropriate personal protective equipment (see section 8) in order to avoid inhalation of white cement dust or cement-containing mixtures and contact with skin and eyes.
+Ensure workers wear appropriate personal protective equipment and prevent cement dust from spilling (see section 8).
+Avoid inhalation of cement dust and contact with skin and eyes.
 Store spilled material in containers for future use.